 It has a fair reputation for white-knuckle rides with some of the world’s best rollercoasters including Air, Nemesis and Oblivion.
 However, there is loads to do for kids of all ages, and with recent additions like CBeebies Land younger children will not miss out.

-The huge resort has grown its accommodation options recently with the opening of the Enchanted Village with its lodges and treehouses.
+The huge resort has grown its accommodation options with the opening of the Enchanted Village with its lodges and treehouses and brand new for 2019 its Stargazing Pods.

 - Runaway Mine Train